 While at this point in each country’s history, the French and English were considered enemies on the political stage (the Napoleonic wars began in 1803), the French still had a massive influence on the styles and fashions of the English.
 Naturally, the Prince Regent wished to match, and even exceed, the design achievements of his rival.

-Napoléon approached his Egyptian campaign in an unprecedented way — to mount the first comprehensive scientific expedition of the region with the aim to study both ancient and modern Egypt.
+Napoléon approached his Egyptian campaign in an unprecedented way — to mount the first comprehensive scientific expedition to the region to study both ancient and modern Egypt.
 For this purpose, he invited 150 scholars on his campaign to systematically study the region and its inhabitants.
 The final result of their exhaustive research was the 34-volume Description de l'Égypte, which contained 844 highly detailed engravings and remains, to this day, among the most influential scientific and anthropological studies ever made.

 The volume’s influence was immediately felt in French furniture design as Napoléon sought to emulate the great civilizations of antiquity.
 It was just a few short years before their influence similarly crept into London, and the British aristocracy embraced the new, opulent brand of neoclassicism with open arms.

 Regency Design in Practice

 One distinguishing aspect of Regency Era furniture is how it was influenced by Neoclassicism.
 While the French reveled in the opulence of antiquity, the English took a more nuanced approach to neoclassicism, remaining true to a classical simplicity of form.
-Exact replicas of ancient Egyptian, Greek and Roman motifs such as sphinxes, ancient gods, griffins and lions were often used as decoration, though some designers would explore their own interpretations of these motifs.
+Exact replicas of ancient Egyptian, Greek, and Roman motifs such as sphinxes, ancient gods, griffins, and lions were often used as decoration, though some designers would explore their own interpretations of these motifs.